well-typed/hs-bindgen-tutorial-nix/readme.md

    generates a set of modules exposing a Haskell interface to the translated C header files.
 2. We use the `hs-bindgen` Template Haskell interface.
-With the Template Haskell interface, we can directly "#include" the C header files in our Haskell source code files.
+With the Template Haskell interface, we can directly `#include` the C header files in our Haskell source code files.

 ### Step B: Use bindings